-For additional information, including a full list of fees charged please see Schedule A (pages 16 through 18) of the Correspondent Customer Information Brochure which is included in the New Customer Package.
+For additional information, including a full list of fees charged please see Schedule A of the Correspondent Customer Information Brochure which is included in the New Customer Package.

 Conversation Starter: Ask your financial professional -

 ✓ Help me understand how these fees and costs might affect my investments.
 If I give you \$10,000 to invest, how much will go to fees and costs, and how much will be investment for me?